Gixx/worstpractice.github.io/src/_posts/2020-01-05-start-web-development-on-windows.md

     <figcaption class="a-illustration__caption">Choose your WSL distribution</figcaption>
 </figure>

-And in the future, first always start the wsl first, and then the Docker Desktop app.
+And in the future, first always start the WSL first, and then the Docker Desktop app.

-#### In step 10: Skip the terminal emulator part
+#### In step #10: Skip the terminal emulator part

 Many tutorial pages devote a whole chapter to the terminal emulators, particularly to the ConEmu.
 No doubt, that is a marvellous application, but let's stop a little bit and think.
 Do we really need it?
 What will we win with another terminal?
 Okay, the **CMD.exe** is not enough, the